 As well as their tours of well known sites, LivItaly have more specialised tours such as Trastevere and Jewish Ghetto or Catacombs and Underground Rome.
 They also have some online experiences – ideal for the present time – such as Live Stroll from Castel Sant’Angelo to the Vatican (I have done this one myself and it is highly recommended).

 Another possibility is to take a tour with WithLocals.
 As the name suggests, these activities are organised by people who live and work in the city, and they can be customised to your interests.
-Tours include Highlights & Hidden Gems, or A Day like a Roman, and you can even book a completely personalised experience.
+Tours include Highlights & Hidden Gems, or Alternative Rome, and you can even book a completely personalised experience.

 Again, some of these experiences are available without leaving home.
-Have a look at Legends of Rome’s District, or the many other online offerings.
+Have a look at Underground Crypts & Chapels of Rome, or the many other online offerings.

 If you prefer to explore on your own, BiteMojo’s self guided food tours might suit you better.
 Each of these includes a few “hidden gems” (curiosities you might otherwise have overlooked) as well as the food stops.
 Read about my own experience with BiteMojo in Rome.